samsquire/ideas4/README.md

 Can be combined with event sourcing and CQRS and scaling upwards endlessly and temporal event playback.

 I plan to write this without depending on LMAX disruptor itself.
+I started writing the Ringbuffer, which I ported from [Lock-Free Multi-Producer Multi-Consumer Queue on Ring Buffer](https://www.linuxjournal.com/content/lock-free-multi-producer-multi-consumer-queue-ring-buffer) by Alexander Krizhanovsky.

 # Generating ideas